xxfoundation/elixxir-server/README.md

   # Local IP address of the Node, used for internal listening.
 Expects an IPv4
   # address without a port. (default "0.0.0.0")
   listeningAddress: ""
-  # The public IPv4 address of the Node, as reported to the network, to be used
+  # The public IPv4 address of the Node, as reported to the network.
+When not
-  # instead of dynamically looking up Node's own IP address via pinging external
+  # set, external IP address lookup services are used to set this value.
+If a
-  # services.
-If a port is not included, then the port from the port flag is
+  # port is not included, then the port from the port flag is used instead.
-  # used instead.
   overridePublicIP: ""
-  # If set, then it is used to override the internal IP address.
-Expects an IPv4
+  # If set, then it is used to override the internal IP address used to contact
-  # address with or without a port.
-If no port is included, then the port from
+  # yourself.
+Expects an IPv4 address with or without a port.
+If no port is
-  # the port flag is used.
+  # included, then the port from the port flag is used.
   overrideInternalIP: ""

 # Information to connect to the Postgres database storing keys.
 (Required)